Causal foundations of bias, disparity and fairness: Case studies

 \citet{Fryer2019-ws} raises the issue of a `risk-set', or what \citet{Cesario2019-qr} call a `benchmark'.
 This discussion has two sides, both of which are relevant to the discussion of bias and disparity: causality and the question of justification.
 Although there is an over-representation of Black people in police shootings relative to the overall population, according to \citet{Cesario2019-qr}, there is no such over-representation relative to the population engaged in criminal activity.
 Yet using criminal activity as the benchmark does not necessarily identify a direct causal effect or a bias, although it may identify a disparity. \citet{Ross2021-dq} use a formal model to show that separating armed and unarmed people who were shot may offer a benchmarking approach that allows identifying a causal effect, that is, a disparity.
 This requires assuming that armed people are from a criminal population, unarmed people are from a non-criminal population, and arrest rates reflect rates of criminal activity.
 Although the assumption that armed people are from a criminal population may be warranted, the assumption that unarmed people are from a non-criminal part of the population is less convincing, as \citet{Cesario2020-ew} also argued.
 Contrary to the argument by \citet{Cesario2020-ew}, this invalidates both the `benchmark correction' used for unarmed people and the `benchmark correction' used for armed people.
 In short, formal modelling may help uncover whether a `benchmark' does or does not lead to correct causal estimates.
 However, such causal estimates most likely do not reflect a direct causal effect and do not identify a bias.

 Some may argue that a direct causal effect of race on stopping, $X \rightarrow S$, is justified because of differences in crime rates across racial groups, $X \rightarrow C$.
 According to this argument, patrolling certain crime-intensive areas more often or being called to a scene more frequently are the result of crime rate differences across racial groups.
 A person's race may be predictive of the probability that a situation will involve criminal activity and, consequently, that an individual should be stopped.
-Hence, different stopping rates for different racial groups may be justified because of different rates of involvement in criminal activities. \citet{Fryer2019-ws} calls this statistical discrimination, which contrasts with preference-based discrimination.
+Hence, different stopping rates for different racial groups may be justified because of different rates of involvement in criminal activities. \citet{Fryer2019-ws} refers to this as statistical discrimination, which we discussed in Section~\ref{subsec:discrimination}.

 To fully appreciate the complexity of this situation, a proper understanding of causality is essential.
 This also connects to the discussion of fairness in AI in Section~\ref{sec:fairness}.
 Suppose that there is no direct causal effect of race $X$ on crime $C$, as the causal model in Fig.~\ref{fig:shooting_bias}b illustrates.
 However, suppose also that there is a racial bias in being jailed for a crime, $X \rightbias J$.
 That is, whether someone is jailed $J$ depends not only on the crime $C$ they committed but also on their race $X$.
 Additionally, suppose that there are certain behavioural features $B$ that influence whether a person commits a crime $C$.
 Because these behavioural features $B$ are independent of race $X$, there is no causal effect of race $X$ on crime $C$.
 Now, suppose we want to predict crime $\hat{C}$.
 If we only predict crime $\hat{C}$ based on $B$, $\hat{C}$ is a fair predictor and shows no racial bias or disparity.
 However, if we also consider having been in jail $J$ in the prediction, $\hat{C}$ suffers from a racial disparity.